 An innovative fusion of monologue and dialogue, “Why Won’t She Leave?” is the riveting story of one woman’s experience in a turbulent relationship.
+The performance and workshop were developed as a result of Hodnett and Harris examining hetero normative gendered roles in family, intimacy, personal experiences, and their impact on personal expression.
 The performance vividly details her initial search “outside herself for love” and finally for restoration.
 The work explores relationships between men and women and the tremendous power of our words to hurt and heal.
 “Why Won’t She Leave?” weaves sections of dialogue and monologue together, giving insight into moments of choice with respect to the emotional and physical environment of the present and the influence of the past through memories and flashes of conversation.

 The performance uses four women to tell the story of Woman in White and her relationship with her emotionally, and later physically abusive partner.
 As Woman in White begins her “search outside herself for love” her path leads her to Some Truth.
 The relationship becomes progressively more abusive, causing flashbacks of her father, White Collar‘s verbal abuse of her mother.
 In the end the safety and support of Woman in White’s friend ButWhyGirl, offers the only safe space she has for reflection and restoration.

-“Why Won’t She Leave?” was written to answer that very question which is often asked of women living with domestic violence.
+“Why Won’t She Leave?” was written to answer that very question which is often asked of women experiencing intimate partner violence.
 It is a performance piece and educational tool used to illustrate the anatomy of choice; that our decision making ability is a result of stored sensory exchanges, memories that never leave us.
 Our collective experiences compound and calcify, becoming part of us, creating the mold into which our free will is poured and from which our reality is formed.

 Excerpt from Why Won’t She Leave